cta-wave/device-observation-framework/README.md

 Add the new test name, python module, and class name to the *"of_testname_map.json"* file.

 ## d) When brand new observations are required
-Create new observation class(es) either derived from an existing observation if an appropriate one exists, or derived from the '_Observation_' base class.
+Create new observation class(es) either derived from an existing observation if an appropriate one exists or derived from the '_Observation_' base class.
 Override methods as needed and provide a *make_observation()* method.
 For example,

     class EverySampleRendered(Observation):